Colonial Penn Whole Life Insurance and More

 Gerber Life is very, very competitive if you cannot qualify based on health questions and will save you good money when compared with other guaranteed issue policies.

 With that said, you should always try to qualify for medically underwritten coverage first.
-Again, beware of the high Colonial Penn life insurance rates with the Guaranteed Acceptance coverage

-Is Colonial Penn a top life insurance company?
 Honestly, I’m not seeing it.
-In terms of marketing “savvy” they fair very well, but at the end of the day when your beneficiary will need payment, your family will not be better off.
+In terms of marketing “savvy” they fair very well, but at the end of the day when your beneficiary may really need money for your final expenses, your family will not be better off.

 Please let us know if we can help you in your quest for quality and affordable life insurance.